Get a global view of your tax liability and how key federal and international tax rules impact your bottom line

 In response to Trump’s executive action to withdraw from the OECD global tax deal, House Republicans re-introduced the Defending American Jobs and Investment Act.
 The bill would raise U.S. income tax rates on investors and corporations in those countries identified as having imposed “discriminatory and extraterritorial” taxes against American businesses.
 Once enacted, this new income tax rate would increase by five percentage points each year for four years, raising the tax rate by 20 percentage points in total.

-For decades, the U.S. operated under a worldwide tax system, taxing foreign income of domestic corporations at a 35% corporate rate – the third-highest among OECD member countries.
+For decades, the U.S. operated under a worldwide tax system, taxing foreign income either earned directly by, or returned as dividends, to domestic corporations at a 35% corporate rate – the third-highest among OECD member countries.

 The main accommodation of the U.S. tax system to the possibility of income taxation imposed by other countries is the foreign tax credit (FTC).
 The credit is a dollar-for-dollar reduction of U.S. taxes for income taxes paid to foreign countries, up to the level of U.S. taxation.

-The TCJA made significant changes to the FTC, including:
+The TCJA made significant changes to the calculation of foreign tax credits, including:

 The Treasury and IRS have released several sets of FTC regulations that address the changes made by the TCJA to the FTC regime.
 Most significantly, the 2020 proposed FTC regulations amend the definition of a creditable foreign income tax and amended certain sourcing and allocation and apportionment rules.